Niloy333/Relationship-Subjective-Objective-Sleep-Quality/README.md

 ## Mock Analysis

-The folder [*Preregistration_analyses_with_mock_data*](https://github.com/Niloy333/Relationship-Subjective-Objective-Sleep-Quality/tree/base/Preregistration_analyses_with_mock_data) contains the planned analyses on synthetic data.
-Please note that the results presented in these notebooks are not the project's actual outcomes; instead, they serve as a sketch of the analyses outlined in the project's preregistration.
+The folder [*Preregistration_analyses_with_mock_data*](https://github.com/Niloy333/Relationship-Subjective-Objective-Sleep-Quality/tree/base/Preregistration_analyses_with_mock_data) contains the planned analyses performed on synthetic data.
+Please note that the results presented in these notebooks are NOT the actual outcomes; instead, they serve as a sketch of the exact analyses outlined in the project's preregistration.

 ## Reference